Blitz (mascot)

 A second mascot, named Boom, was also introduced in 2014, as an "official sidekick" to Blitz.
 In addition to green eyes, Boom features green hair, a backwards Seahawks cap, and a number 00 Seahawks uniform.

 Since the character's introduction in 1998, Blitz has been an integral part in the Seahawks' "Ready, Set, Goals!" reading program for children.
 In addition to all Seahawks home games, Blitz appears at hundreds of community and charity events throughout the year.
 He has also appeared at the Super Bowl and the Pro Bowl.
+The band The Presidents of the United States of America recorded his theme song, "This Is a Blitz."